 - A GSE funded by DDF donated from the partner district may be carried out by districts sending and receiving a GSE team in the same program year. - DDF for a GSE team may be a "true donation" of US\$11,000 (\$6,000 for neighboring countries) or a "split donation."
-A split donation occurs when the donating district contributes half the cost of sending a GSE team (\$5,500, or \$3,000 for neighboring countries), and the partner district allocates the remaining half of the DDF cost. - Donations may be made for either the full cost or half cost of the GSE; no other DDF increments can be donated. - The donating district is responsible for both its donation to the partner district and funding its own GSE team, either through the World Fund or DDF. - World Fund Awards may not be donated by one district to another nor split over two program years.
+A split donation occurs when the donating district contributes half the cost of sending a GSE team (\$5,500, or \$3,000 for neighboring countries), and the partner district allocates the remaining half of the DDF cost. - Donations may be made for either the full cost or half cost of the GSE; no other DDF increments can be donated. - The donating district is responsible for both its donation to the partner district and funding its own GSE team.